Open Network for Digital Commerce: Logistics

-Products with geographical indicator tags, Khadi and those made by Scheduled Tribes will be promoted on the platform for national level market access and community development.
-Paytm from buyer side, GoFrugal, SellerApp, Growth Falcon, eSamudaay, Digiit from seller side and LoadShare from logistics side are successfully integrated with ONDC.
-Snapdeal will go live on ONDC by end of August 2022.
-It will deal on fashion, home and beauty, and personal care categories connecting 2,500 cities.
-The company will take help of LNP for last mile delivery.
-StoreHippo started testing of ONDC connected marketplace for small and medium-sized enterprises.
-Grab integrated as LNP for hyper local intercity delivery on 1 August 2022.
+Paytm from the buyer side, GoFrugal, SellerApp, Growth Falcon, eSamudaay, Digiit from the seller side and LoadShare from the logistics side are successfully integrated with ONDC.
+StoreHippo started testing of the ONDC-connected marketplace for small and medium-sized enterprises.
+Grab integrated as LNP for hyperlocal intercity delivery on 1 August 2022.
 As of August, Titan Company, Zoho Corporation, retail intelligence platform Bizom are on advance stages of integration with the network.
 IDBI Bank, India Post, Marico, Airtel are also interested in joining ONDC.
 Dunzo for Business (D4B) has joined ONDC as LNP on 4 August to provide last mile delivery for business to business (B2B) transaction.

 By the end of August, SellerApp will onboard 3,000+ retail stores from Bengaluru.
-Livestream shopping platform Kiko Live will start operation from September 2022 starting with grocery, stationary items, medicine, gifts and novelty, flowers, fashion and cosmetics, electronics, electrical and hardware, dairy products and fresh meat.
-Innoviti Payment Solutions is integrating seller side app for small merchants on ONDC to publish their goods and offer credit to buyers.
-Business banking solution provider Zyro joined ONDC from seller side.
+Innoviti Payment Solutions is integrating the seller-side app for small merchants on ONDC to publish their goods and offer credit to buyers.
+Business banking solution provider Zyro joined ONDC from the seller side.
 They will help small retailers create digital stores on the network.
 Blowhorn integrated itself with ONDC as logistics network partner to perform last mile delivery and is in final phase of testing.
-They will go live from fourth week of September 2022.
+They will go live from the fourth week of September 2022.
 Menson will onboard 11,500 restaurants on ONDC.
 Crowdsourced third-party logistics platform Shadowfax integrated with ONDC on 19 October 2022.
 Kochi Open Mobility Network (KOMN) will integrate with ONDC to make transporters in Kerala discoverable on the network.
 On 23 November 2022, Meesho joined the network and started the pilot project in Bengaluru.

 On 24 February 2023, Amazon announced integration of its logistics network and Smart Commerce Services with ONDC.
+Within the first year of operations, 31,000 merchants with 37 lakh products are registered with the network.
+In the mobility space, 56,000 vehicles are registered with ONDC, with a daily average of 20,000 rides.
+As of 24 April 2023, ONDC completed the milestone of 5,000 daily orders in the food & beverage and grocery categories and on average, 6,000 orders during weekends.
+It crossed the 10,000-order mark on 30 April 2023.
+As of 24th May 2023, ONDC achieved a grand one-year milestone after completing 1 year of operation.
+It expanded to over 236 cities in India.
+Now, it has approximately 36,000 sellers and over 45 network participants.
+It has scaled its operations in more than eight categories.
+According to the Ministry of Commerce, ONDC is flourishing with weekly 13K+ retail orders (avg.) and 36k+ mobility rides per day.
+As of 27 November 2023, DTDC is operational on ONDC.

+On 12 January 2024, Hyperlocal Pharmacy Aggregator MedPay joined ONDC.
+Customers can now access its drugstore network via third-party buyer apps.
+Senco Gold & Diamonds became the first jewellery brand to join ONDC.